vignemail1/SWITCHwayf/DOC.md

 * If placed on a host where no Service Provider is installed, the Embedded WAYF might not be able to detect whether a user is logged in or not.
 Also, the wayf_use_disco_feed might not be used.
+* When using Select2, one must activate settings both in the embedding web page and as query param of the downloaded JS (this is explained in snippet)
+* IDP Api allows '*' as origin for requests, but limiting this can obviously prevent embedded WAYF to work with Select2

 -------------------------------------------------------------------------------